 The flower of a plant is believed to be a grouping of highly modified leaves.
 In many plants, both the male and female sex organs are contained in the same flower.
 The typical flower is composed of four such groupings or whorls.
 The outermost whorl is composed of the sepals that is collectively called calyx.
 The sepals are usually green and are easily seen on flowers that aren't completely open such as the green objects surrounding partially opened rose petals.
 The next whorl proceeding toward the center are the petals, collectively known as the corolla.
-The next most inner whorl is composed of a long stalk called the filament, which is terminated by an anther.
+The next most inner whorl is composed of the stamens, which can be thought of as the male flower parts.
+Each stamen is composed of a long stalk called the filament, which is terminated by an anther.
 The anther is a pollen sack, which is made up of chambers that contain the pollen.
 The final innermost whorl is composed of a pistil, which can be thought of as the female flower parts.
 A pistil is composed of a swollen lower portion or ovary, which contains the ovules.
 Attached to the ovary is a stalk-like style, which expands at the tip.
 The expanded tip is called a stigma and is the receptive surface for the pollen.